Mechanising G\"odel-L\"ob provability logic in HOL Light: Axiomatizing GL

 We had to prove about 120 such results of varying degrees of difficulty.
-We believe that this file is well worth the effort of its development, for two main reasons to be considered -- along with the just mentioned fact that they provide a (not so) minimal set of internal lemmas which can be moved to different axiomatic calculi at, basically, no cost.
+We believe that this piece of code is well worth the effort of its development, for two main reasons to be considered -- along with the just mentioned fact that they provide a (not so) minimal set of internal lemmas which can be moved to different axiomatic calculi at, basically, no cost.

-Indeed, on the one hand, these lemmas simplify the subsequent formal proofs involving consistent lists of formulas since they let us work formally within the scope of $\vdash$, so that we can rearrange subgoals according to their most useful equivalent form by applying the appropriate $\mathbb{GL}$-lemma(s).
+On the one hand, these lemmas simplify the subsequent formal proofs involving consistent lists of formulas since they let us work formally within the scope of \verb+|--+ so that we can rearrange subgoals according to their most useful equivalent form by applying the appropriate $\mathbb{GL}$-lemma(s).

-On the other hand, the endeavour of giving formal proofs of these lemmas of the calculus $\mathbb{GL}$ has been important for checking how much our proof-assistant is ``friendly'' and efficient in performing this specific task.
+On the other hand, giving formal proofs of these lemmas of the calculus $\mathbb{GL}$ has been important for checking how much our proof-assistant is ``friendly'' and efficient in performing this specific task.

-As it is known, any axiomatic system fits very well an investigation involving the notion of \emph{theoremhood} for a specific logic, but its lack of naturalness w.r.t.~the practice of developing informal proofs makes it an unsatisfactory model for the notion of \emph{deducibility}.
-In more practical terms: developing a formal proof of a theorem in an axiomatic system \emph{by pencil and paper} can be a dull and uninformative task.
+As it is known, any axiomatic system fits very well an investigation involving a notion of \emph{theoremhood-as-tautology} for a specific logic, but its lack of naturalness w.r.t.~the practice of developing proper derivations makes it an unsatisfactory model for structural aspects of \emph{deducibility}.
+In more practical terms: developing a formal proof of a theorem in an axiomatic system \emph{by pencil and paper} can be a dull and uninformative task, even when dealing with trivial propositions.